robinschuere/react-startup/README.md

 Repository holding all information to start a react app bundled with webpack, babel, linter and jest

 Extras:
-- pg standalone database
 - electron
+- pouchDB / CouchDB or Sqlite (sql.js) / postgres
+- routing
+- react-router / react-router-dom
 - redux
-- routing

 To start the existing project:
 `npm i`